 It might be, but I think Symbiotic/Self Directed Learning is more a way of holding space for learning than a prescribed way of homeschooling.
-It lends itself well to the the unschooling spectrum but may not fit some peoples idea unschooling.
-It is great for the eclectic homeschooler and it works well when you work with early childhood and adults.
+It lends itself well to the the unschooling spectrum but may not fit some peoples idea of unschooling.
+It is great for the eclectic homeschooler and it works well with early childhood and adults.

 Let’s deconstruct it a bit.

 Symbiotic : adj. – denoting a mutually beneficial relationship between different people or groups

 It is reciprocity and learning alongside each other.
 Not all homeschooling families hold this as their goal or even realize the potential and the beauty it can hold.
 I am so passionate about it because life is busy and full!
 It can be really challenging to meet the needs of all the members in a family and my family is large!
 We all need sustenance, nurturance, to feel of use, to have passions, to have meaning, to pursue interests… but what usually happens?
 As parents, our own personal needs often go unmet.
 Symbiotic learning has a way of “stacking functions”.
 It creates opportunities to meet the many needs of many people at the same time.
 It is not only a time saver, but a connection builder.
 It is creating a habits of presence and turning towards each other and reflecting on challenges, wondering, sharing and celebrating together.